-Status Icon Description ⊘OK The Security Gateway and all its Software Blades work properly. •Attention At least one Software Blade has a minor issue, but the Security Gateway works. ^o Problem At least one Software Blade reported a malfunction, or an enabled Software Blade is not installed. [∑] Waiting SmartView Monitor waits for the Security Management Server to send data from Security Gateways.
-Disconnected Cannot reach the Security Gateway.
-Cannot make Secure Internal Communication between the Security Management Server and the Security Gateway.
+Status Icon Description ⊘OK The device and all its Software Blades work properly. • Attention At least one Software Blade has a minor issue, but the device works. [©] Problem At least one Software Blade reported a malfunction, or an enabled Software Blade is not installed. ⊠Waiting SmartView Monitor waits for the Security Management Server to send data from Security Gateways.
+Disconnected Cannot reach the device. ♥Untrusted Cannot make Secure Internal Communication between the Security Management Server and the Security Gateway.